Graduate Frequently Asked Questions

 It’s up to the student.
 For a graduate student, a full-time course load in fall and spring semesters is enrollment in 9-13 credit hours, that’s approximately 3-4 classes.
 Some students only take 2 classes per semester (6 credit hours).
 It's also possible to take more than 13 credit hours within a semester, you can by filling out the overload form.

-There is no cohort in our graduate programs, they are individually paced based on student planning and available course offerings.
+The Community College Leadership program has cohorts.
+The other programs are individually paced based on student planning and available course offerings.

 It depends on the student.
 Overall, the more courses you take, the earlier you can expect to graduate.
 In general, it takes 1-2 years to complete the MSIT and Ed.S. programs, and 4-5 years to complete a Ph.D. degree.